Notebook-scoped Python libraries

 Important

 • Starting with Databricks Runtime 13.0 %pip commands do not automatically restart the Python process.
-If you install a new package or update an existing package, you may need to use dbutils.python.restartPython() to see the new packages.
+If you install a new package or update an existing package, you may need to use dbutils.library.restartPython() to see the new packages.
 See Restart the Python process on Databricks.

 • On Databricks Runtime 12.2 LTS and below, Databricks recommends placing all %pip commands at the beginning of the notebook.
 The notebook state is reset after any %pip command that modifies the environment.
 If you create Python methods or variables in a notebook, and then use %pip commands in a later cell, the methods or variables are lost.